Chat with us on WhatsApp

 Minoxidil Results

 Several meta-analysis studies have confirmed the high quality of evidence for using minoxidil to treat androgenetic alopecia (AGA) in both men and women.
-Despite minoxidil’s effectiveness in hair growth, it doesn’t work for everyone and every type of hair loss.
+Despite minoxidil’s effectiveness in hair regrowth, it doesn’t work for everyone and every type of hair loss.

 In one study, dermatologists evaluated the effectiveness of minoxidil 5% topical solution in 984 men with hereditary hair loss.
-After one year, they reported that hair loss areas of the scalp had become smaller in 62% of the patients, unchanged in 35.1%, and more significant in 2.9%.
+After one year, they reported that hair loss areas on the scalp had become smaller in 62% of the patients, unchanged in 35.1%, and more significant in 2.9%.

 minoxidil before and after use in the crown